inspec/inspec/docs/dsl_inspec.md

 end
 ```

 Mixing this with other conditionals (like checking existence of the files etc.) can help to test different test paths using InSpec.
-This way you can skip certain tests which would 100% fail due to the way servers are prepared, but you know that the same test suites are reused later in different circumstances by different teams.
+This way you can skip certain controls which would 100% fail due to the way servers are prepared, but you know that the same control suites are reused later in different circumstances by different teams.

 Some notes about `only_if`: